cleb98/lamport_distributed_mutex/multiprocess/readme.md

    - Nodes stop when they have received `SHUTDOWN` messages from all other nodes.

 ### Simulation Results
+(more detailed results discussion is available in "Lamport mutual exclusion.pdf")

 ```
 --- Final Results ---